bobbyblues/pyslidebar/README.md

 This module allows to control the volume using the slider.
 By default, pressing the left windows key will set the slider at a position corresponding to the current volume (0% being all the way to the left, and 100% all the way to the right).
 Moving the slider while still holding the windows key will change the volume accordingly.

-To enable or disable that module, change the value of the `volume` entry in the `config.json` file.

-To change which key is triggering this module, change the value of the `volume-modifier` entry in the `config.json` file.
-The value should be the ascii value of the key you wish to use.

-Know that this module works with pulseaudio only, and requires for pulseaudio-ctl to be installed.
+Know that this module works with pulseaudio only, and requires for pactl to be installed.

 ### Requires:
  - PulseAudio